rena2damas/flaskful/README.rst

         "swagger_hide_bar": True,  # hide SwaggerUI top bar }

-Alternatively, these settings can be done through ``Swagger`` environment variable.
+These settings can also be configured through the ``SWAGGER`` config variable that is part of the app config.

+In terms of precedence, the config that takes the most precedence is the ``config`` parameter from ``Swagger`` class, followed by the ``SWAGGER`` app config.

 License
 =======